Vegan Clotted Cream

 What Makes This Recipe Vegan?

 Traditional clotted cream relies on unpasteurized dairy, which isn’t available in the US, or vegan.
-This version uses a shortcut with coconut creamvegan butter, and confectioner’s sugar.
-When blended together they mimic the flavor and texture.
-It’s not identical, but it hits a similarly rich and creaminess!
+This version uses a shortcut with coconut cream, vegan butter, and confectioner’s sugar.
+When blended together, they mimic the flavor and texture.
+It’s not identical, but it hits a similarly rich and creamy texture!

 How to Serve Vegan Clotted Cream